pytest-dev/pyfakefs/docs/usage.rst

 ``pyfakefs`` assumes the user id of the current user, but you can change that using ``fake_filesystem.set_uid()`` in your setup.
 This allows to run tests as non-root user in a root user environment and vice verse.
-Another possibility is the convenience argument :ref:`allow_root_user`.
+Another possibility to run tests as non-root user in a root user environment is the convenience argument :ref:`allow_root_user`.